-When Air Force One landed a short time later, Obama must have been feeling pretty good because although Denny was back on earth (as he knows it), he suddenly had a new perspective.
-His concern for “the consumer” was overshadowed by his need to attend to the President’s image, as evidenced by this quote: “We have to be very careful that the potential of President Obama’s presidency not be destroyed by this debate.”
+When Air Force One landed, Obama must have been feeling good because although Kucinich was back on earth as he knows it, he suddenly had a new perspective.
+His concern for the people was overshadowed by his need to attend to the President’s image, as he says here: “We have to be very careful that the potential of President Obama’s presidency not be destroyed by this debate.”